cloudjubei/thefactory-db/docs/FILE_ORGANISATION.md

   - `type` (text not null)
   - `name` (text not null) — human-friendly title used for keyword ranking
   - `content` (text)
+  - `content_hash` (text) — SHA1 hash of content, used to avoid re-embedding unchanged documents.
   - `fts` (tsvector, generated from `content`)
   - `embedding` (vector(384))
   - `src` (text not null)